 Where We've Worked

-As of fall 2017, we will have fielded customized versions of the Human Rights Perception Poll in Colombia, Mexico, Morocco, Nigeria, and India.
-We do our Latin America national surveys in partnership with the Americas and the World consortium based at CIDE in Mexico City, and these have also inserted some of our human rights questions into their national surveys in Colombia and Ecuador.
+As of fall 2017, we had fielded customized versions of the Human Rights Perception Poll in Colombia, Mexico, Morocco, Nigeria, and India.
+We do our Latin America national surveys in partnership with the Americas and the World consortium based at CIDE in Mexico City.
+Consortium members have inserted many of our questions into their own surveys in other Latin American countries.